 Lorraine Tansey is the Student Volunteer Coordinator of the Community Knowledge Initiative.
 Lorraine has a Masters in Education from the University of British Columbia, Canada, with a specialty in the Internationalisation of Higher Education.
 Lorraine earned her BA in Legal Science and Sociological & Political Studies, and LLB from NUI Galway.
 As the coordinator of NUI Galway’s student volunteering programme, ALIVE, Lorraine has developed a number of resources to support student volunteers.

-Siobhán Hughes is communication officer at SERVE is a development and volunteering organisation committed to tackling poverty in the developing world.
+Fiachra Brennan is the Volunteer Coordinator with SERVE.
+SERVE is a development and volunteering organisation committed to tackling poverty in the developing world.
 We strive to do this by working in solidarity, service and partnership with marginalised and oppressed communities, empowering them to tackle the root causes of poverty and injustice.
 SERVE focuses specifically on programmes and projects that help communities enhance the lives of children and young people and recognises that gender equality is pivotal to achieving justice, equality and sustainable development.

 Tessa joined the EIL team in January 2019 as the Global Citizen Award Coordinator.
 She has moved back to Cork after living in France, Spain, Peru and Dublin, among others.
 After an experience of international volunteering in India with Suas Educational Development in 2004, she became motivated to become more involved with local issues and got involved with the students union and the Suas Society in UCC.
 Her intercultural learning experiences continued during an Erasmus year in Caen, France and a Masters in Natural Language Processing in Besançon, France and in Barcelona, Spain.
 However, the experience which impacted on her most significantly was living in Chimbote, Peru for two years and working with an Early Childhood Educational Project.
 She is passionate about Development Education and hopes to bring her experience from volunteering and working with NGOs to her role as GCA coordinator.